Cloudinnovates/lycheeJS/README.md

-## Install lycheeJS (Developer Machine)
+## Install lychee.js (Developer Machine)

 The native bundles (such as a Debian or OSX package or the lycheeOS image) are being deprecated, but can be built by anyone using the [lycheeJS-bundle](https://github.com/Artificial-Engineering/lycheeJS-bundle) repository.

-The netinstall shell script allows to automatically install lycheeJS on any UNIX-compatible machine (arm, x86 or amd64).
+The netinstaller shell script allows to automatically install the lychee.js Engine on any UNIX-compatible machine (arm, x86 or amd64).

 The only requirements beforehand are working `bash`, `git` and `curl`.